Hernando de Soto: 1541: Westward

 In the spring of 1541, de Soto demanded 200 men as porters from the Chickasaw.
 They refused his demand and attacked the Spanish camp during the night.
-The Spaniards lost about 40 men and the remainder of their limited equipment.
-According to participating chroniclers, the expedition could have been destroyed at this point, but the Chickasaw let them go.

-On 8 May, 1541, de Soto's troops reached the Mississippi River.
+On 8 May 1541, de Soto's troops reached the Mississippi River.

 De Soto had little interest in the river, which in his view was an obstacle to his mission.
 There has been considerable research into the exact location where de Soto crossed the Mississippi River.
 A commission appointed by Franklin D. Roosevelt in 1935 determined that Sunflower Landing, Mississippi, was the "most likely" crossing place.
 De Soto possibly traveled down Charley's Trace, which had been used as a trail through the swamps of the Mississippi Delta, to reach the Mississippi River.
 De Soto and his men spent a month building flatboats, and crossed the river at night to avoid the Native Americans who were patrolling the river.
 De Soto had hostile relations with the native people in this area.

 In the late 20th century, research suggests other locations may have been the site of de Soto's crossing, including three locations in Mississippi: Commerce, Friars Point, and Walls, as well as Memphis, Tennessee.
 Once across the river, the expedition continued traveling westward through modern-day Arkansas, Oklahoma, and Texas.
 They wintered in Autiamique, on the Arkansas River.

 After a harsh winter, the Spanish expedition decamped and moved on more erratically.
 Their interpreter Juan Ortiz had died, making it more difficult for them to get directions and food sources, and generally to communicate with the Natives.
 The expedition went as far inland as the Caddo River, where they clashed with a Native American tribe called the Tula in October 1541.
 The Spaniards characterized them as the most skilled and dangerous warriors they had encountered.
 This may have happened in the area of present-day Caddo Gap, Arkansas (a monument to the de Soto expedition was erected in that community).
 Eventually, the Spaniards returned to the Mississippi River.